Share on Facebook

 A lawyer can coordinate these coverages and deal with the other driver’s financial responsibility hearing if the DMV becomes involved.

-How California’s Comparative Negligence Law Applies
+How California’s Comparative Negligence Law Impacts Your Case

 California uses a comparative negligence system, which means fault is divided based on each driver’s actions.
 Even if you lacked insurance, you may still recover a portion of damages if the other driver was mostly at fault.